Loftus Road: Structures and facilities

 The stadium has a capacity of 18,439.
-The four stands are the Loftus Road End (often shortened to The Loft), The Stanley Bowles Stand, South Africa Road Stand and the School End, the Upper Tier of which is used by away supporters with the lower tier also allocated when demand justifies it.
+The four stands are the Loftus Engineering Stand (often shortened to The Loft), The Stanley Bowles Stand, The Bhatia Stand and the Achilleus Security Stand, the Upper Tier of which is used by away supporters.

 Because of the size of the stadium, supporters find themselves much closer to the pitch compared to many other stadiums.
 All four of the modern stands meet with no gaps, giving the overall impression of a tightly enclosed stadium.
 All the stands have two tiers, with the exception of the Stanley Bowles Stand.

-The South Africa Road stand is the biggest of the four stands.
+The South Africa Road stand (Known as the Bhatia stand for sponsorship reasons), is the biggest of the four stands.
 It is a two tier stand which includes The Paddocks and contains a row of executive boxes separating The Paddocks and the upper tier.
 It also houses the dugouts, changing rooms, executive suites, tunnel, club offices, club shop, box office and press conference rooms.
 The Paddocks area is the cheapest in the ground, whereas the upper tier is the most expensive.
 The exclusive W12 and C Clubs are located here.

-The Loft is a two tier stand built in 1981 behind the goal and is traditionally where most members and season ticket holders sit.
+The Loft End (known as the Loftus Engineering Stand for sponsorship reasons) is a two tier stand built in 1981 behind the goal and is traditionally where most members and season ticket holders sit.
 The lower tier became a Family Stand in the summer of 2012.
 This is the third most expensive stand to sit in.
 QPR generally opt to attack this end in the second half because it is believed to be good luck.
 The police crowd observation box is located in this stand and it is home to the members' bar in the ground, The Blue and White Bar.
 A new colour scoreboard is located at this end, installed in Summer 2008, on the advertising boards between the upper and lower tiers.
-As of August 2022 The Lower Loft contains 726 rail seats used for safe standing in Blocks ML, NL and PL.
+As of August 2022 The Lower Loft contains 726 rail seats used for safe standing in Blocks ML, NL and PL which houses Loft Flags who create banners, flags and pre-match displays.